fizzed/rocker/README.md

 ### Activating hot reloading

-1. The configuration property <code>rocker.optimize</code> must be set to false when compiling your templates.
-As of version 0.10.0, this flag is set to false by default.
-The flag effects how template model classes create new instances of their implementing classes at runtime.
-When the flag is true, all hot reloading code is removed from the generated templates.
-When the flag is false, hot reloding code is added for support, but still needs to be activated when you actually run your application.
-In our testing, this extra bit of code to enable hot reloading adds about ~3% of overhead during a template render.
-We suggest simply adding a <code>-Drocker.optimize=true</code>
+Support for hot reloading is added to your generated templates by default in version 0.10.0.
+If you'd like to disable support, set the configuration/system property <code>rocker.optimize</code> to true during your build.
+Activating hot reloading at runtime requires two steps:

-flag when doing your final production build -- since you won't need hot reloading in production.
+1. The <code>rocker-compiler</code> dependency needs to be added to your build.

-2. The <code>rocker-compiler</code> dependency needs to be added to your build, in order for template compiling and reloading to function.
+This dependency only needs to be present during development and can be removed in production.
+In Maven, this means you'll want to add the dependency in the
-This dependency only needs to be present during development and can safely be removed in production.
-In Maven, this can be accomplished by adding the <code>rocker-compiler</code> dependency in the 'provided' scope.
+<code>provided</code> scope.

     <dependency>
         <groupId>com.fizzed</groupId>